Hogwarts Legacy: Critical response

-The combat was generally praised.
-PCGamesN called it the strongest aspect.
+Combat was generally praised, (Note: Attributed to multiple references:) though critics were divided on the enemy design.
+PCGamesN considered it as the strongest aspect, highlighting its fluid mechanics, varied enemies, and strategic use of colour-coded spells despite the restriction of equipping only four at a time.
 The A.V.
 Club deemed it the most interesting feature and expressed that confrontations with greater difficulty provided genuinely thrilling experiences.
 GameSpot described the combat and spells as giving a notable feeling of control to players, though they criticised the spell-selecting controls and the unremarkable enemy design.
-Game Informer similarly lamented the enemies for lacking variety.
+Game Informer similarly complimented the general combat experience but lamented the enemies for lacking variety.

 The narrative divided critics.
 Some praised the developer's handling of the narrative to tell an original story in a setting that felt overly familiar.
 Windows Central deemed the story compelling.
 Video Games Chronicle positively highlighted the writing of the more detailed side quests as some of the best of the series.
 Hardcore Gamer praised the story as riveting, but felt it faltered towards the end.
 PCMag in particular criticised the decision to have the protagonist act out a "Chosen One" role.
 Other reviewers found the narrative to be lacklustre and illogical at times.

 The characters were mostly well received.
-Windows Central described them as interesting and noted that they added depth to the world.
-CNET complimented them for being well-written and positively remarked on their ethnic diversity, which was echoed by PCMag.
-IGN praised the companions for their characterization and roles.
-The cast performances received similar compliments.
-PCMag wrote that their quality made conversations feel natural.
+(Note: Attributed to multiple references:) Windows Central described them as interesting and noted that they added depth to the world.
+PCMag praised the voice acting for making conversations feel authentic and commended the ethnic diversity of the characters.
+Game Informer similarly praised the voice acting and additionally highlighted the dialogue, describing both as uniformly excellent.
+IGN praised the companions for their characterisation and roles.
 On the other hand, Video Games Chronicle considered certain NPCs beyond Hogwarts to be lifeless.
 Hardcore Gamer wrote that the protagonist's rivals, Ranrok and Rookwood, failed as compelling antagonists and were inferior compared to other established Harry Potter villains.
+PinkNews reported that transgender character Sirona Ryan's inclusion was largely dismissed as insincere by the transgender community and their allies.

-Reviewers were critical of Legacys technical aspects.
-PC Gamer experienced brief but frequent pauses at doors and frame rate drops during uneventful moments.
-Eurogamer Germany noted shading issues and rigid facial expressions on character models, and CNET thought that their eye movements occasionally felt unnatural.
+Reviewers were critical of Legacys technical aspects at release.
+(Note: Attributed to multiple references:) PC Gamer experienced brief but frequent pauses at doors and frame rate drops during uneventful moments.
+Eurogamer Germany noted shading issues and rigid facial expressions on character models.
 Many noted that the performance was affected by technical problems, including slow loading of textures, frame rate inconsistencies, visual glitches, clipping objects, and inconsistent lighting.
-GameStar reported performance problems overall while reviewing the PC version, especially in areas with many NPCs, but said the first patch alleviated some of these problems.
+(Note: Attributed to multiple references:) GameStar reported performance problems overall while reviewing the PC version, especially in areas with many NPCs, but said the first patch alleviated some of these problems.

-As a result of the controversy surrounding Rowling, some publications chose not to cover or review Hogwarts Legacy, and the internet forum ResetEra banned all discussion of it.
-Wired gave it the lowest possible score, describing the story and gameplay as mediocre and harmful.
-In response to the controversy, the studio added that the development focused on creating a "rich and diverse" world that would represent all groups of people.
-PinkNews reported that transgender character Sirona Ryan's inclusion was dismissed by some activists as insincere and unnamed sources involved in the development allegedly stated that the character added nothing substantial and was solely created to avert criticism.